sayolove/ngu-guide/src/content/docs/en/chapters/chapter-2.md

 - Auto-Merge starts with a 1 hour base cooldown, so it’s not as great as it sounds

 ## Items to Keep
 Note: This is NOT an exhaustive list of good items or the only items to keep.
-These are just items obtainable in Chapter 2 that may come in handy in future chapters.
+These are just items obtainable in this chapter that may come in handy in future chapters.
 Generally, any item with a unique special bonus (AT / wandoos / respawn / cooldown / NGUs) is likely worth keeping.
 - Definitely Keep to next chapter (unique specials):
     - Sands of Time (cooldown)
     - King's Circle Amulet of Helping Random Stuff (AT/wandoos)